snej/sqnice/README.md

 Usually you’ll use the `transaction` class.
 The constructor begins the transaction, and the destructor makes sure to abort it if you didn’t already explicitly commit or abort.
 That means you can `return` or `break` out of a block containing a `transaction`, or even throw an exception, and everything is cleaned up for you.
 But you _do_ have to remember to call `txn.commit()` at the end, before it exits scope.

 (There is an auto-commit mode for transactions, where it calls `commit` for you in the destructor, but it’s discouraged because a commit might fail but destructors shouldn’t throw exceptions.)

+### Thread Safety

+> **IMPORTANT:** SQNice's code is **not** thread-safe.
+You MUST NOT access a `database`, nor any objects created from it such as `command`, `query`, etc., simultaneously from multiple threads.

+SQLite itself has some limited thread-safety (depending on how you set its mutex mode), but it is not very useful in practice.
+Interleaving SQL statements from multiple threads doing different tasks may not crash, but unless all those statements are read-only, you're likely to get race conditions at the database level.
+(Worse, using a single compiled statement simultaneously can result in a mishmash of bindings and result rows.)
+Transactions will not help!
+A transaction prevents other _connections_ from altering the database, not other threads accessing the _same_ connection.

+Some ways to use SQNice on multiple threads:

+1. Open one `database`, associate your own `mutex` with it, and make sure each thread locks the mutex while accessing the `database` or while using any `command` or `query` or `transaction` objects.
+2. Open one `database` on each thread (on the same file), and make sure each thread uses only its database and derived objects.
+A thread-local variable can be useful for this.
+3. Create a pool of `database` instances on the same file.
+When a thread wants to use a database it checks one out of the pool, and then returns it after it's done.

+At some point I'd like to implement #3 as a utility class for SQNice.